Rancor38/firstPortfolio/README.md

 Edit// Revisiting this I had a lot of edits to make to the nav-bar for different sized screens, but I worked out many of the visual bugs I saw.

+Edit// Added an overlay to the page in case I run out of time to include interacting requirements.
+I'll try to find something more fun to replace it with.

 [CLICK THIS LINK TO VISIT THE LIVE SITE](https://zakariah.xyz/)

 THE FUTURE ON FIRSTPORTFOLIO